Tryfanak/getdataproject/Codebook.md

 ==============

 ##Background
 Information about the source data for this project can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
-It includes information about experimental design, what accelerometer information was recorded, how it was processed.
+It includes information about experimental design, what accelerometer information was recorded, and how it was processed.
 It also has detailed descriptions of all the files made available in the data set.

 ##Document Purpose
 This code book describes the contents of the "tidydata.txt" file submitted for the project.For more detailed information about the meaning of features, please refer to the site above